 - Diuretics help relieve symptoms like swelling in the legs.

-- Vasodilators lower blood pressure and reduce the workload on the
+- Hydralazine taken with a nitrate widens blood vessels.
+This medicine can lower blood pressure and reduce the workload on the heart.

 - Ivabradine slows the heart rate.
 This medicine may help prevent some people from being hospitalized for heart failure.

 Medicines for filling problems (heart failure with preserved ejection fraction, or diastolic heart failure)